changraymond/regression_project/README.md

-# Regression on Vinho Verde in R
+# Regression on Vinho Verde
 Final report published as pdf.